Aims & Scope

 About Clinical Research in Practice: The Journal of Team Hippocrates

 Clinical Research in Practice is an open access, peer reviewed journal dedicated to exploring the science of medical evidence implementation.
 Our publications include combinations of case reports, clinical epidemiology, clinical science, and social science.
 We understand that the production of research is a social practice and that clinicians deploy research evidence into a social context.
 We are interested in scholarly work that helps us understand this continuum.
 Our primary strategy is to include actual patients (and their social context) into the manuscripts we publish.
-Through critical appraisal and clinical application of research, brief reports on evidence-based practice in the real world, new research affecting medical education, and informed consent manuscripts, the Journal aspires to meet a critical societal need as healthcare and practice go through convulsive changes.
-We also accept works from the social sciences that inform our Aims and Scope.
-The Wayne State University Library System publishes our Journal.